-(6) Nothing in this rule shall be construed to limit or in any way jeopardize an eligible individual's basic medicaid eligibility or eligibility for other non-medicaid benefits to which he or she may be entitled.
+(7) Nothing in this rule shall be construed to limit or in any way jeopardize an eligible individual's basic medicaid eligibility or eligibility for other non-medicaid benefits to which he or she may be entitled.

 (1) The following applies to enrollment in an MCP:

 (a) The MCP must accept eligible individuals without regard to race, color, religion, gender, sexual orientation, age, disability, national origin, military status, genetic information, ancestry, health status or need for health services.
 The MCP will not use any discriminatory policy or practice in accordance with 42 C.F.R.
-438.6(d) (October 1, 2013).
+438.6(d) (October 1, 2015).

-(f) The MCP shall not be required to provide coverage until MCP membership is confirmed via an ODM-produced roster except as provided in paragraph (C)(3) of this rule or upon mutual agreement between ODM and the MCP.
+(e) The MCP shall not be required to provide coverage until MCP enrollment is confirmed via the ODM-produced HIPAA compliant 834 daily and monthly enrollment files except as provided in paragraph (C)(3) of this rule or upon mutual agreement between ODM and the MCP.

-(a) When a service area is initially designated by ODM as mandatory for eligible individuals specified in paragraph (B)(1) of this rule, ODM shall confirm the eligibility of each eligible individual as prescribed in paragraph (C)(1)(e) of this rule.
+(a) When a service area is initially designated by ODM as mandatory for eligible individuals specified in paragraph (B) of this rule, ODM shall confirm eligibility as prescribed in paragraph (C)(1)(d) of this rule.
 Upon the confirmation of eligibility:

 (i) Eligible individuals residing in the service area who are currently MCP members are deemed participants in the mandatory program; and

-(3) Newborn notification and membership.
+(3) Newborn notification and enrollment.

 (D) Commencement of coverage.

-(1) Coverage of MCP members will be effective at the beginning of the first day of the calendar month following the confirmation of the eligible individual's effective date of MCP membership via an ODM-produced roster to the MCP, except as identified in paragraph (C)(3) of this rule.
+(1) Coverage of MCP members will be effective on the first day of the calendar month specified on the ODM-produced HIPAA compliant 834 daily and monthly enrollment files to the MCP, except as specified in paragraph (C)(3) of this rule.

-Five Year Review (FYR) Dates: 10/30/2014 and 04/01/2020
+Five Year Review (FYR) Dates: 08/01/2021

 Promulgated Under: 119.03